gfx-rs/rspirv/README.md

 The DR doesn't handle `OpLine` and `OpNoLine` well right now.

-The SPIR-V binary module parser is almost feature complete; the only feature (that I am aware of) missing is 64-bit selectors in `OpSwitch`.
+The SPIR-V binary module parser is feature complete.

 Usage
 -----